pdidev/pdi/README.md

   * a working Fortran compiler with `iso_c_binding` support is required.

 Plugins:
-  * the decl'H5 plugin require a version of HDF5 compatible with the chosen MPI
+  * the decl'HDF5 plugin require a version of HDF5 compatible with the chosen MPI (either sequential or parallel)
   * the FTI plugin depends on the FTI library that is distributed together with PDI in the `vendor` directory
-  * the SIONlib plugin depends on SIONlib
+  * the decl'SION plugin depends on SIONlib

 ## Getting the source